Alex-Mak-MCW/Deposit_Subcriptions_Predictions_Project/README.md

 ## 5. Project Key Insights
-* The most important feature are: last contact duration, outcome of previous marketing campaign, and day of year.
+* The most important features are: last contact duration, outcome of the previous marketing campaign, and day of year.
-* Bagging and boosting bring performance improvement from decision tree for this specific problem and dataset.
+* Bagging and boosting bring performance improvement from the Decision Tree for this specific problem and dataset.
 * Numerical Results:
 <br>